2025–26 New York Rangers season

-The 2025–26 New York Rangers season is the franchise's 99th season of play and their 100th overall season.
-This is the first season under head coach Mike Sullivan.
+The 2025–26 New York Rangers season was the franchise's 99th season of play and their 100th overall season.
+This was the first season under head coach Mike Sullivan.

+On March 25, 2026, the Rangers were eliminated from playoff contention for the second consecutive season for the first time since the 2017–18 season and the 2018–19 season after a 4–3 loss to the Toronto Maple Leafs.